pgg1610/blog_fastpages/_posts/2021-05-21-MaterialInformatics_Resources.md

 ## Articles:

-There is a rich history of using statistical model and data mining for predicting bulk inorganic crystal properties, for those articles reviews in the above section can points to key papers.
-In this section I list of the recent paper on encoding surface for predicting binding energies, which is fairly new and very active research direction:
+There is a rich history of using statistical model and data mining for predicting bulk inorganic crystal properties.
+The review articles mentioned  in the above section discuss those areas quite nicely.
+In this section particularly focusses on papers looking at apply informatics to encode surfaces for modeling heterogeneous catalyst surfaces, which is fairly new and very active research direction:

 * Ma, X., Li, Z., Achenie, L.E.K., and Xin, H. (2015).
 Machine-learning-augmented chemisorption model for CO2 electroreduction catalyst screening.
 J. Phys.
 Chem.
 Lett.
 6, 3528–3533.